- Services transformed within 12 week periods

-Crucially, the Netcall Community connected their team to a wider peer group, with an AppShare allowing free-to-use applications to be downloaded, which enabled their platform growth to be rapid.
-It also helped Cumbria to meet their Digital Declaration objectives by sharing their work and collaborating with other authorities.
+Crucially, the Netcall Community connected their team to a wider peer group.
+The AppShare, allowing free-to-use applications to be downloaded, enabled their platform growth to be rapid.
+Cumbria could meet their Digital Declaration objectives by sharing and collaborating with other authorities.

 “Lift and shift” was not an option.
 Total service redesign meant starting with probing questions and working past objections with a show and tell approach, making use of early successes to show just what could be achieved.

-Digital transformation results
+Early digital transformation results

-Test case # 1 Skips and Scaffolds
+Test Case # 1 Skips and Scaffolds

 The Create system incorporates features like photo upload, and has introduced automation into the inspection process.

-Test case #2 Waste permits
+Test Case #2 Waste Permits

 In four weeks, the team developed and launched a full end-to-end system.
 It included a fraud checker with an integrated number plate checker resulting in an 83% reduction of admin time in chasing and eliminating fraud.
 Now this is needed for less than 5% of applications.

 Staff have thanked us for introducing the new systems.
-I have worked for Cumbria County Council for 10 years and I’ve not heard words like ‘fantastic’ and ‘it’s bloody marvellous’ to describe a system that we are using.
+I have worked for Cumbria County Council for 10 years and I’ve not heard words before like ‘fantastic’ and ‘it’s bloody marvellous’ to describe a system that we are using.

-Test case #3 Blue badges
+Test Case #3 Blue Badges